Twix53791/openwith-fzf/README.md

 ## Use

-Is you copy the script to /usr/local/bin or /usr/bin, you can use it like any application, as a shell command, from the terminal, in a script...
+If you copy the script to /usr/local/bin or /usr/bin, you can use it like any application, as a shell command, from the terminal, in a script...
 It takes as only argument a list of files, into quotes if the name contains spaces.

-## Manage what application is associate at a file type
+## Manage what application is associated with a file type

 The main function of the script checks the file extension ; if no extension is found, it performs (if maxdeepcheck > 0) a 'file' command getting the file type of the sublist of files without known extensions.
-Both function set the same variables : each application is represented by a variable.
-If the app varialbe is set to 1, the application will be added to the menu by the 'applist' function.
+Both functions set the same variables : each application is represented by a variable.
+If the app variable is set to 1, the application will be added to the menu by the 'applist' function.
 So, to assignate to a file type an application, you have to add a variable specific to this app, and in the appfunction, if your variable have a certain value (1 is ok), append the applist list with the name of the application terminated by \n.

 Example:
 ```bash